Varun-S-Nair/Trump-Tweet-Generator/README.md

 # Trump-Tweet-Generator
 Uses RNNs (and a Markov Model) and a dataset of Trump tweets to write its own novel Trump tweets

-There are two ways to get output from this repository:
+There are three ways to get output from this repository:

-1. Markov Model (Recommended)
+1. GPT-2 Model (Recommended)

+Navigate to the GPT-2 Folder (Trump-Tweet-Generator/GPT-2Backend) and run all the cells in the Trump_GPT2_Train_Colab.ipynb file

+Preferably run this on Google Colab, you'll have to edit a couple lines to get this to work on vanilla Jupyter Notebook

+2. Markov Model (Slightly Less Recommended)

 Prerequisite:

-Follow the instructions (JUST STEP 0) to download an appropriate java environment for your OS at one of the following links:
+Follow the instructions to download an appropriate java environment for your OS at one of the following links:
 MAC: https://lift.cs.princeton.edu/java/mac/
 Windows: https://lift.cs.princeton.edu/java/windows/
 Linux: https://lift.cs.princeton.edu/java/linux/